alb-i986/selenium-tinafw/README.md

     > Given two tasks that run sequentially, the first does something and ends at a certain page.
     > How can the second task know which was the last page the first task was visiting?

-    (a naive solution being "every task restarts navigating the webapp from the home page").
+    (a naive solution being "every task restarts navigating the SUT from the home page").

 - `WebDriverFactory` hierarchy: elegant solution solving the problem of creating instances of WebDriver, modeled using the decorator design pattern.